rusted-skyline/simple-atm/README.md

 1. I chose to use `java.io.Console` because it provides a convenient way to get user input, particularly the `readPassword()` method, which will suppress printing input characters to the console for additional security.
+1. I chose to make a custom `Session` object with a 5 minute timeout to emulate a standard security pattern of limited session time.
+Upon expiration re-authentication is required.
 1. I chose to refactor out the core console application logic into a separate, static class `AtmApplicationHelper` which helped simplify the main `AtmApplication` class and make the core application business logic easier to test.
 However,